-All College trainees in Australia, New Zealand and Singapore are trained within an accredited hospital department or private practice.
+All accredited trainees in Australia, New Zealand, and Singapore are trained within accredited training sites such as hospital departments and private practices.

-To be implemented from 2025, the updated standards represent a significant enhancement in our accreditation process, designed to create an environment where both training sites and trainees can excel.
+Implemented from 2025, the RANZCR Training Site Accreditation Standards represent a significant enhancement in our accreditation process, designed to create an environment where both training sites and trainees can excel.
 These standards emphasise support and encouragement, aiming to empower training sites to deliver optimal training experiences.
 By simplifying and clarifying expectations, we seek to make compliance more straightforward, fostering transparency and consistency across all accredited programs

 The Process Guidelines are to be read in conjunction with the RANZCR Clinical Radiology or Radiation Oncology Training Site Accreditation Standards.
 The purpose of a formal process of accreditation and reaccreditation of sites for the training program is to ensure that each training site is consistently delivering a high-quality education and training experience.